The Creekside Cabin - Cascade, ID

 NEW LISTING!
 Dog-friendly cabin w/peaceful lake views, great outdoor space

 Nestled on West Mountain Road, this home is far from crowds and surrounded by natural beauty.
 The shores of the lake are a brisk walk away, while the peace and quiet of the woods are right outside your door.
+There's also a beautiful small stream behind the home.

 Step off the beaten path and save your dates today!